Stochastic comparisons of sample mean differences for multivariate random variables: Preliminaries

 for some non-negative function $g$ satisfying the condition

 and a normalizing constant $c_n$ given by

 The function $g$ is called the density generator.
-One sometimes writes $X \sim ELL_n ({\boldsymbol \mu},{\bf \Sigma},g)$ for the $n$-dimensional elliptical distributions generated from the function $g$.
-In this case $R$ in (1.1) has the pdf given by
+Sometimes, we write $X \sim E_n ({\boldsymbol \mu},{\bf \Sigma},g)$ for the $n$-dimensional elliptical distributions generated from the function $g$.
+In this case $R$ in (2.1) has the pdf given by

-Theorem 2.21 in Fang, Kotz and Ng (1990) shows that $\psi\in {\bf \Psi}_{\infty}$ if and only if ${\bf{X}}\sim {ELL}_n({\boldsymbol \mu},{\bf \Sigma},{\bf \psi})$ is a mixture of normal distributions.
+Theorem 2.21 in Fang et al. (1990) showed that $\psi\in {\bf \Psi}_{\infty}$ if and only if ${\bf{X}}\sim {E}_n({\boldsymbol \mu},{\bf \Sigma},{\bf \psi})$ is a mixture of normal distributions.
 Some such elliptical distributions are the multivariate normal distribution, the multivariate $T$-distribution, the multivariate Cauchy distribution and the exponential power distribution $EP_n({\boldsymbol \mu},{\bf \Sigma},\beta)$ with $\beta\in (0,1]$.
 Some elliptical distributions like logistic distribution and Kotz type distribution are not mixture of normal distributions.
-A comprehensive review of the properties and characterizations of elliptical distributions can be found in Cambanis et al. (1981) and Fang et al. (1990).
+A comprehensive review of the properties and characterizations of elliptical and related distributions can be found in Cambanis et al. (1981), Fang et al. (1990) and Adcock and Azzalini (2020).